xtotdam/concurrent-downloader/README.md

 ...
 ```

-So, link `link1` will be downloaded either to default directory, if `name1` was not given, or it will be `name1` in current working directory.
+So, link `link1` will be downloaded either to default directory, if `name1` was not given, or it will be `name1` in current working directory (`--dir` option will not affect it, specify directory explicitly).